bobbyiliev/101-linux-commands-ebook/ebook/en/content/113-the-alias-command.md

 - **ZSH**: ~/.zshrc
 - **Fish** – ~/.config/fish/config.fish

-you can open that file with you favorite editor as follows:
+you can open that file with your favorite editor as follows:

 ```
 vim ~/.bashrc